luontola/tdd-mooc/data/1-tdd.md

 ## Direct and indirect effects of TDD

-*Direct effects*, if just following the three rules of TDD:
+*Direct effects*, if just following the three laws of TDD:

 - Guarantees code coverage
 - Amplifies the pain caused by bad code